Use this application to make a change to your current Premises Licence.

 If the same application form contains a mixture of Minor Variations and Standard Variations, you pay only the single higher fee, so it is a good idea to include all the changes you want on a single form.

-The term 'Minor Variation' is set by legislation, so it is not simply a question of asking whether the change would be 'minor' in ordinary language.
+The term 'Minor Variation' is set by legislation, it is not asking whether the change would be 'minor' in ordinary language.
 A Standard Variation is any other variation.

-Common examples of a Standard Variation are where the Board is asked to add an Outdoor Drinking Area or to vary or remove some of the Licence Conditions (some of the Conditions are based on the legislation, and so the Board cannot change those).
+Examples of a Standard Variation may be adding an Outdoor Drinking Area, or to vary or remove some of the Licence Conditions (some of Conditions are based on the legislation, the Board can't change those).

-Standard variations are subject to the same procedures for giving notice and making objections and representations, as a Premises licence application.
+Standard variations are subject to the same procedures for a Premises licence application.

-A common example of a Minor Variation is where you have to amend the Premises Licence to substitute a new Premises Manager because the previous Manager has left.
-In that case, you will probably want the variation to have immediate effect, which costs £31.
+An example of a Minor Variation is where you have to amend the Premises Licence to substitute a new Premises Manager because the previous Manager has left.
+You may want the variation to have immediate effect, which costs £31.